Healthcare Organizations Gain Benefits from RAIN RFID Technology

 Improved Operations

 One of the primary benefits of RAIN RFID technology is improved inventory and supply chain management.
 According to Harward Business Review, hospitals in the US spent an average of $11.9 million each on medical and surgical supplies in 2018, accounting for up to one-third of total operating expenses at some[1].
-Tagging pharmaceutical items with RFID, for example, enables automating the inventory tracking and ordering of the items which can significantly reduce the management and waste-related costs for hospital pharmaceuticals.
+Tagging pharmaceutical items with RFID, for example, enables automating inventory tracking and ordering, which can significantly reduce management and waste-related costs for hospital pharmaceuticals.

 “Transforming the supply chain digitally can lead up to a 50% reduction in process costs and an increase in revenue by 20%.”[2]